azerothcore/azerothcore-wotlk/.github/CODE_OF_CONDUCT.md

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions if considered neccessary.

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, which includes but is not limited to AzerothCore managed sites and community spaces, and also applies when an individual is officially representing the community in public spaces.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include
+* Using an official e-mail address
+* Posting via an official social media account
+* Acting as an appointed representative at an online or offline event
+* Communicating within the WoW Emulation communities

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [https://discord.gg/gkt4y2x][discord].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at the AzerothCore [https://discord.gg/gkt4y2x][discord].
 All complaints will be reviewed and investigated promptly and fairly.